railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 sales order parameters as needed.

-The figures :ref:`fig-stfrst` and :ref:`fig-stfrord` show the change of stock levels for one product managed Make to Order and another managed Make to Stock.
+The figures :ref:`fig-stfrst` and :ref:`fig-stfrord` show the change of stock levels for one product managed as `Make to Order` and another managed as `Make to Stock`.
 The two figures are taken from OpenERP's :guilabel:`Stock Level Forecast` report, available from the product form.

 .. _fig-stfrst:

 .. figure:: images/stock_from_stock.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Change in stock for a product managed as Make to Stock*